-Starting a business can be an exciting and rewarding venture.
+Starting a massage therapy business can be an exciting and rewarding venture.
 That’s why a lot of massage therapists choose to go into business for themselves.
-You might think all you need is a place to work and your massage therapy equipment, and in some respects, that’s true.
+You might think all you need is a place to work and your and in some respects, that’s true.
 However, if you want your business to reach its full potential, you need a massage therapy business plan.

 In most cases, you don’t need a whole lot of capital to start a massage therapy business.
 Service based businesses usually don’t have a lot of overhead, especially when your hands are the most valuable pieces of equipment.
 If you’re working as an independent massage therapist, your business plan doesn’t need to be too complex.
 It just needs to lay out your intentions, goals and a plan for reaching them.

 If you plan on bringing in partners, hiring staff or borrowing money, then your business plan will need to be more extensive.
 Your lenders will want to see your business plan before offering you any sort of financing.
 You don’t need a business degree to create a business plan.
 If you need help, there are a lot of free resources available.
 For additional resources check out the SBA or find and work with a business mentor.

 It’s never too late to create a business plan for your massage therapy business.
 If you’ve been in business for a while and you don’t have one, now’s the time to create one.
 In fact, you should be reviewing your business plan on a regular basis.

 Creating a massage therapy business plan requires aligning your life goals and business expectations.
 Get clear on what you want in life.
 Then, craft a plan to support your desired lifestyle and fulfill financial obligations, without exceeding your physical limitations.
 Plan for balance, happiness, and sustainability.